Lemmana/csharp_console/README.md

 ## Detailed Documentation

 This sample only shows calling a sub set of the available Lemmana REST endpoints.
 It is not intended to be a complete application showing all the features of the Lemmana system.

-For further, and more detailed documentation on all the available endpoints, response codes and object structures, please consult the following: https://api.lemmana.com/swagger-ui.html and the swagger file https://api.lemmana.com/v2/api-docs

 ## Sample Application Setup